replit/kaboom/doc/13-multiboom.md

     ])

 ```
-Lastly, we want to add a numbering system to represent the different contexts generated.
+Lastly, we want to add a numbering system to represent the different contexts generated:

 ```
     k.add([